AvirukthGT/AvirukthGT/README.md

-# 👋 Hi there, I'm Krokadilly Thagod!
+# 👋 Hi there, I'm Avirukth!

 Welcome to my GitHub!
 I'm passionate about turning data into actionable insights and building solutions at the intersection of **Data Analysis**, **Data Science**, and **Quantitative Modelling**.